 I am the Company Secretary and Finance Director for TEi Ltd, a specialist engineering company in Wakefield, having worked in company finance all my working life.
 Our company forged links with Castleford Academy a number of years ago as we recognised the importance of education in the development of future engineers and craftsmen in our industry.

-I was previously a governor for Castleford Academy from 2014 to 2016 and I am now proud to sit as a Trustee on the Board of Castleford Academy Trust.
+I was previously a governor for Castleford Academy from 2014 to 2016 and I am now proud to sit as a Member on the Board of Castleford Academy Trust.

 I have a strong belief in educational opportunities for all children, regardless of background or academic ability and look forward to sharing my business experience and knowledge to help create those opportunities.
 Being involved with Castleford Academy has been an enriching and rewarding experience and I look forward to being part of the success of all of the schools in the Castleford Academy Trust.